UR-Fall-2017-CSC-172-Lab-TA-Group/Proj2-Auto/README.md

 # Proj2-Auto
 An Auto I/O script for Proj2

+## Warning:

-**Note: This script does not calculate the score!
-It simply saves your copy and paste time.**
+- **This script does not calculate the score!
+It simply saves your compile, copy and paste time.**

-**Note: The testCases are in test.txt and it doesn't contain all the cases!**
+- **The testCases are in test.txt and it doesn't contain all the cases!**

+- **Since the I/O format is not specified, this may not work on all projects!**

 ### UNIX:
 1. Change directory (`cd`) to the student submission folder